 - Note: Council annual reports usually cost about \$2,000 per year to publish approximately 750 copies.
 This does not include the staff time involved in preparing the materials to be printed.
-A copy of the latest annual report material describing transportation planning activities is included in Appendix H. - Note: Before the annual adoption of the Transportation Improvement Program (TIP), information is published in the Alligator, Gainesville Sun, Gainesville Guardian and Gainesville Voice which includes a summary of the proposed Transportation Improvement Program (with maps), a summary of the long range transportation plan and the annual report. - Note: Section 1.024 of the adopted MTPO Rules entitled "MTPO Responsibilities and Functions" states: "The MTPO shall prepare and publish an annual report of study activities for the purpose of disseminating information to the public."
+A copy of the latest annual report material describing transportation planning activities is included in Appendix H. - Note: Before the annual adoption of the Transportation Improvement Program (TIP), information is published in the Independent Florida Alligator, Gainesville Sun, Gainesville Guardian and Gainesville Voice which includes a summary of the proposed Transportation Improvement Program (with maps). - Note: Section 1.024 of the adopted MTPO Rules entitled "MTPO Responsibilities and Functions" states: "The MTPO shall prepare and publish an annual report of study activities for the purpose of disseminating information to the public."